ggoldens/pm-slack-app/README.md

 [Postmark](https://postmarkapp.com/) makes it easy to send time-sensitive application email to your customers.
 This Slack app works with an active Postmark account, and can currently do the following:

-### Status notifications
+### Service status notifications
 We will send notifications to your Slack channel whenever we add or update an incident on our [status page](https://status.postmarkapp.com).
 Status notifications are turned on by default.
 To turn them off, type `/postmark status off`.
 Alternatively, you can type `/postmark status on` to turn them back on again.

-Here’s how a status notification looks:
+Here’s what a status notification looks like:

 <p><img style="display: block; margin-left: auto; margin-right: auto" src="/img/status_example.png" border="0" alt="Postmark Slack Status Example" /></p>